microsoft/MCW-Securing-Azure-IoT-solutions/Hands-on lab/HOL step-by step - Securing Azure IoT solutions.md

 9. Switch back to your terminal window or SSH shell, run the following command to open a text editor:

+    `<=1.1.4`

     ```PowerShell
     sudo nano /etc/iotedge/config.yaml
     ```

+    `>=1.2`

+    ```PowerShell
+    sudo cp /etc/aziot/config.toml.edge.template /etc/aziot/config.toml

+    sudo nano /etc/aziot/config.toml
+    ```

 10. There are several ways to register your device with the provisioning service.
 This includes manually with a device connection string, TPM registration, and symmetric key.

     The simplest provisioning method is "manual" with a device connection string.
 Each way is presented below, you need **only pick one**.
 Note that TPM registration requires a software or hardware TPM.
+As of 08/2021, Trusted Platform in Azure will not work, but a nested VM inside a HyperV image (in the case of this lab, inside Windows 10) does.

     >**Note**: YAML file structure formats are very specific.
 Be sure that the leading lines have "tabs" that are made up of only 2 space characters.